ericdequ/Reports-Firebase/README.md

 Users can submit their search with the "Submit Search" button and reset the search parameters with the "Reset Search" button.

-## IFrame Connection
-- The application communicates with breadgetter via an iframe found in src/js/components/IFrame/
-- The Iframe validates if token is valid and then either serves the app container or The Invalid Token Page
 ## Learn More
 For more information about the React Government Spending Data App, please explore the following sections:
 - Detailed Insights and Profiles